 The Spirit Bear Of Princess Royal Island

-The Spirit Bear is not merely an albino as originally thought.
-Instead, the Spirit Bear is a Blond sub-species of the American Black Bear that came into being as a result of a double-recessive gene, some time as far back as the ice ages.
-More genetic testing is necessary to fully understand the origins and scientific history of this rare breed.
+The Spirit Bear is not a type of polar bear or an albino, as originally thought.
+It is instead a sub-species of the American Black Bear also known as the Kermode bear.
+The Kermode bear came into being as a result of a double-recessive gene, some time as far back as the ice ages.
+More genetic testing is necessary to fully understand the origins and scientific history of the rare breed.